Shape Culture During High Growth

 3 Ways to Shape Culture During High Growth

-First you need to figure out just what the positive aspects of your culture are, what activities nurtured them, and then commit to selecting a few of the operational processes you are NOT going to scale.
+First you need to assess your current organizational culture to identify the positive aspects of your culture, what activities nurtured them, and then commit to selecting a few of the operational processes you are NOT going to scale.
 This is the only way you can ensure that you keep your culture healthy and strong for as long as you can.

 Here are three key areas you need to continue to supervise and participate in: